 Use headings, and where appropriate bullet points and number lists, to break up the post into manageable bit size chunks.

-- Highlight the text you want to change into a heading
+1. Highlight the text you want to change into a heading.

-- Preview your post to make sure that headings you’ve used has broken your post into manageable chunks
+4. Preview your post to make sure that headings you’ve used has broken your post into easily read chunks of text.

 When you write about a website you should link to it as your readers often want to check it out in more detail.

-Below is a quick video tutorial on how to add links:
+Below is a quick video tutorial on adding a link:

 Colored text is sometimes used to engage readers and draw attention to specific information in posts.